-All children received free and reduced lunch this year.
+Lunches were no longer free for all this year.
 A variety of programs and resources were purchased with CARES Act monies.
 Summer school was paid for by relief funding.
 As we are reviewing purchase orders for next year, we have to be cognizant that much of the money that was at our disposal has been cut since we are no longer in a state of emergency.